Brainmaster360/TaskWizardBot/README.md

 /close: Closes an active support ticket.
 /setlogchannel: Designates a channel for bot logs and messages.
 /warn: Issues a warning to a user for inappropriate behavior.

+Deployment
+The original Task Wizard bot is deployed on an AWS instance, leveraging AWS services for reliability and scalability.
+If you wish to deploy the bot on AWS or any other cloud platform, consider the following:

+AWS EC2: You can use an EC2 instance to run the bot continuously.
+PM2 Process Manager: Utilize PM2 to manage the bot process, ensuring it stays online and restarts if it crashes.
+Environment Variables: Securely store your .env file or configure environment variables through AWS Systems Manager Parameter Store or Secrets Manager.
+Security Groups: Configure your AWS security groups to allow necessary outbound connections to Discord's API.

 Contributing:
 Contributions are welcome!
 If you have suggestions or improvements, feel free to fork the repository and submit a pull request.